aisingapore/PeekingDuck/docs/source/getting_started/02_configure_pkdk.md

 ## PeekingDuck API Reference
-We have highlight the basic configurations for different use case that you may encounter while running a PeekingDuck project.
+We have highlighted the basic configurations for different nodes that you may wish to use for your project.
 To find out what other settings can be tweaked for different nodes, check out the individual node configurations in PeekingDuck's [API Reference](/peekingduck.pipeline.nodes).